kudobuilder/kudo/docs/FAQ.md

                * [How does it work from a RBAC perspective?](#how-does-it-work-from-a-rbac-perspective)
             * [Is the dependency model an individual controller per workload?](#is-the-dependency-model-an-individual-controller-per-workload)

 #### What is KUDO?

 Kubernetes Universal Declarative Operator (KUDO) provides a declarative approach to building production-grade Kubernetes [Operators](https://coreos.com/operators/).
 It is an operator that is specifically designed to help provide operations to operators.
 We want to capture the actions that are required for managing applications in production as part of the definition for the applications themself.
 Further we want to embed those best practices in the operator [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 KUDO-based Operators don’t require any code in most cases, which significantly accelerates the development of Operators.
 It also eliminates sources of error and code duplication.

 #### When would you use KUDO?

 You would use KUDO when `kubectl apply -f` isn't quite enough to manage your application.
 If you are just applying the same YAML on updates you probably won't need the extra business logic KUDO gives you.
-Kudo should be used any time you would use an Operator.
+KUDO should be used any time you would use an Operator.
 It can provide an advanced user experience, automating such features as updates, backups and scaling.

 #### What is a Framework